t3v/t3v_core/README.md

     }
     ```

-2. Run `composer update` to install all dependencies with Composer
+2. Run `composer install` or `composer update` to install all dependencies with Composer

 3. Include the TypoScript for `t3v_core` in the main TypoScript template